pantheon-systems/documentation/source/content/traffic-limits.md

 <Alert title="Note"  type="info" >

-Because it's a metric of visitors and not data transfer, Google Analytics doesn’t count most bots and search engines.
-In addition, Google Analytics only counts actual pages loaded in a browser; if there are AJAX requests, or the requests aren't from a browser, they may not get counted by Google Analytics.
+Google Analytics doesn’t count most bots and search engines because it's a metric of visitors and not data transfer.
+AJAX requests and other requests that aren't from a browser may not be counted because Google Analytics only counts actual pages loaded in a browser.

 </Alert>